Beloved Tigers star, Hall of Famer Al Kaline dies at 85 | Times Leader

 “There have been a lot of great defensive players.
 The fella who could do everything is Al Kaline,” Baltimore Orioles Hall of Famer Brooks Robinson once said.
 “He was just the epitome of what a great outfielder is all about — great speed, catches the ball and throws the ball well.”

-Kaline finished his career with 3,007 hits and 399 home runs (what would have been No. 400 was lost to a rainout).
+Kaline finished his career with 3,007 hits and 399 home runs.
 He scored 1,622 runs and had 1,582 RBIs.
 He got his 3,000th hit back in Baltimore, slicing a double down the right field line in September 1974, his final season.

 In his only World Series, Kaline hit .379 with two home runs and eight RBIs as the Tigers overcame a 3-1 deficit to beat St. Louis for the 1968 championship.